 But smartly-used keywords within your domain can help web users understand what to expect when they navigate to your site, aid in processing fluency, help Google associate your site with a searched-for keyword, and serve as powerful anchor text when users are CTRL+C-ing your site URL.
 Those are big pluses for you — and your rankings!

-(And note: ‘smartly-used keywords’ indicates that you’ve done your homework.
-We suggest Keyword Planner to get started on keyword research.
-You’ll also want to scout out any possible legal considerations concerning your chosen name.
-No copycat-ing!)
+Note: You’ll also want to scout out any possible legal considerations concerning your chosen domain name.
+No copycat-ing!

 And when used in conjunction with words or ideas that convey and enhance branding, you’ll know you’re on to something smart.
 And still, using your brand as your domain name serves as a reliable (and very successful) option — with it, you’re building brand awareness and identity.
 Ultimately, your greatest strength is to be the trusted and sought-after source on your topic (especially since a large portion of your visits will be from navigational search traffic) so think: branding first.